 3.2.2.4.
 Gatewell Orifices.
-Each gatewell has two orifices with valves to allow fish to exit the gatewell.
+Each gatewell has two orifices with air operated valves to allow fish to exit the gatewell.
 Under normal operation, one orifice per gatewell (normally the south orifice) is operated.
-If an orifice becomes blocked with debris or is damaged, it will be closed and the alternate orifice for that gatewell operated until repairs can be made.
-If both orifices are blocked with debris, damaged, or must be kept closed, the turbine unit will be taken out of service until repairs can be made..
-If there is a major failure with the bypass system that prevents the gatewell orifices from operating, traveling screens and bar screens will remain in operation.
-Turbine units shall not be operated with blocked or closed orifices for longer than 10 hours.
-During any orifice closure, Project personnel shall monitor gatewells for signs of fish problems or mortality.
-If repairs are expected to take longer than two days, a salvage program will be initiated to dip the juveniles from the gatewells with a gatewell basket until repairs are made and the system watered up again or orifices opened.
-Juvenile fish shall not remain in gatewells longer than 48 hours.
-During periods of high fish passage, it may be necessary to cease operation of turbine units with ESBSs in place and with closed orifices in less than 10 hours, depending on fish numbers and condition.
-Spill may occur to provide an alternate avenue for fish passage during facility outages.Comments:
+If an air-valve that operates the orifice fails or the orifice becomes blocked with debris or is damaged, it will be closed and the alternate orifice for that gatewell operated until repairs can be made.
+If both air-valves that operate the orifices fail and the orifice cannot be fully operated, or must be kept closed, the turbine unit will normally be taken out of service until repairs can be made.
+At the discretion of the Project Biologist, both orifices in a gatewell may be closed for up to 5 hours in an operating turbine unit with ESBSs in place, but orifice closure times may need to be less depending on fish numbers and condition.
+Reduce turbine unit loading to the lower end of the 1% efficiency range if deemed necessary by the Project Biologist.
+If both orifices remain closed after 5 hours, the turbine unit will be taken out of service.
+During any orifice closure, gatewells shall be monitored hourly (unit is operating) or at least every 2 hours (unit is not operating) by project personnel for signs of fish problems or mortality.
+If repairs are to take longer than 48 hours and both orifices in a gatewell need to remain closed, juvenile fish will be dipped from the gatewell with a gatewell dip basket in accordance with the project dewatering and fish-handling plan.
+During times of high fish passage or if there is evidence of any difficulty in holding fish in gatewells, fish are to be dipped from the gatewells prior to the 48 hours in accordance with the project dewatering and fish-handling plan.

+Comments:

 1/27/22 FPOM FPP Meeting: